mskcc/roslin-variant/docs/setup-workspace.md

 $ prism-job-status.sh
 ```

-Run the following command to archive the job output and log files.
+Run the following command to archive the job output and log files once the job is completed.
 This must be run from where you ran the job or use `-o` to specify the job output directory:

 ```bash
 $ cd $PRISM_INPUT_PATH/chunj/examples/module-1